 Overcoming feelings of guilt around anxiety

 A lot of people who suffer from anxiety experience feelings of guilt and believe that suffering from anxiety makes them weak.
 This guilt is brought about by the realisation that someone who at one time could do things so easily, now struggles to get through the day.

-Your loved ones lack of understanding can really begin to hinder recovery and it is important that those around you understand that you need them more than ever at this point.
+Your loved ones lack of empathy and understanding can begin to hinder recovery, and so it is important that those around you understand that you need them more than ever at this point.

-Thankfully, I did have an understanding partner and I explained to her that the person she could currently see was not the real me.
+Thankfully, I did have an understanding partner, and I explained to her that the person she could currently see was not the real me.
 I asked her to bear with me and told her that I wanted to be the person I once was and that, in time, I would be.

 I lost a few friends as I was never available to go out.
 Certain people at work would snub me because I hardly spoke, but I did not wallow in self-pity!
 I knew I had to let all this negative stuff go and because of what I had been taught, I was not going to add any more negative thinking and worry to the mix.

 So, if you see yourself in this way, learn to put yourself first.
 You cannot keep trying to be the person you once were.
 You need to stop putting on an act, admit that you are no longer the person you used to be and you tell yourself that you don’t have to keep up this pretence any longer.
-Understanding and patience will bring back the old you, it won’t come through worry, effort or force.
+Understanding and patience will bring back the old you; it won’t come through worry, effort or force.

 Self-pity is another emotion that can drag you further into this condition.
 Again, this stems from a reluctance to accept the way you are as you ask yourself the question “Why me?”
-Constantly feeling sorry for yourself can only eat away at your spirit and cause you to feel more and more depressed about the way you feel.
+Always feeling sorry for yourself can only eat away at your spirit and cause you to feel more and more depressed about the way you feel.

 Self-pity is a destructive emotion that will only prolong your negative feelings.
 You don’t need negative thinking during your time of recovery, so let all the negative thoughts go and build on the positives.

-Finally, drop all feelings of guilt, you are doing the best you can at this particular time and that’s all you can ask for.
+Finally, drop all feelings of guilt, you are doing the best you can at this particular time, and that’s all you can ask for.
 Slow down, stay kind and patient with yourself and change will begin to happen naturally.